minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 ```

-Scenarios where you get type safety:
+Scenarios where we can make use of the Swift compiler with the current proposal:

 ```swift
 public func foo() throws MyError {